 A difference in regional cultivation is that oats require fertile and well-irrigated soil to grow.

-In this article, we will compare buckwheat and oatmeal focusing on their differences based on the nutritional data, diet, weight-loss properties, and health impacts.
+This article will compare buckwheat and oatmeal, focusing on their differences based on the nutritional data, diet, weight-loss properties, and health impacts.

 Buckwheat is commonly used instead of rice in everyday cooking.
 They are associated with different types of proteins.